brickwareharry/brickwareharry/README.md

 Here are some ideas to get you started:
 -->

 - 😊 I imagine coding like playing a set of special LEGO bricks.
 Haha!!
+- 🏤 I'm collecting coding challenges in a [playground](https://github.com/brickwareharry/playground).
 - 🔭 I’m currently working on C#, .NET and JavaScript, see <a href="https://brickwareharry.github.io/harrycv/" target="_blank">my CV</a>.
 - 🌱 I’m currently learning Microservices in this repository, see below for more information.
 - 👯 I’m looking to collaborate on a private hobby project on a team of three.
 This public repository will be integrated into the private project.